 The marine zone I explore the most in Parks Township is the Brush Creek marine zone, also known as the Brush Creek limestone.
 However, I also collect often from the Pine Creek marine zone in nearby Kittanning.

 The Glenshaw is one of two formations in the Conemaugh Group.
-The Casselman Formation exists above at the hill tops, about a mile away.
-The boundary between the Glenshaw and the Casselman is a layer called the Ames Limestone.
-The Monongahela Group is exposed above the Casselman and the Allegheny Group is exposed below the Glenshaw Formation.
+The Casselman Formation exists above at the hilltops, about a mile away.
+The Ames Limestone is the boundary between the Glenshaw and the Casselman.

-All fossils I find are presumed to be from the Carboniferous Period of time, more specifically the Pennsylvanian.
+All fossils I find in Armstrong County are from the Carboniferous period, specifically the Pennsylvanian.
 This time spans a period of 298.9 – 323.2 million years ago.
-You can find fossils locally in any type of rock.
-Local rocks include shale, limestone, sandstone or a mix of any of these.
-Generally fossils that I find are between 303 to 307 million years in age.
+You can find fossils here in most types of rock.
+Local rocks include shale, limestone, sandstone, or any of these.
+Generally, I find fossils between 303 to 307 million years of age.

 - PBDB Navigator – Paleobiology Database

 - Geology – Pennsylvania Department of Conservation & Natural Resources